Column type 'VALUE' is not recognized

 End of the record reached while expected to parse column "COLUMN NAME"

 This is most likely caused by the presence of special characters in the data, which prevents Snowflake or Redshift from parsing the generated CSV file.

-To fix, modify the CSV format as following:
+To fix, modify the CSV Format as follows: